meililiu1019/meililiu1019.github.io/team/pin-zhang.md

 05/2023, Member of Organising Committee, Workshop on Information Modelling and Knowledge Management for Autonomous Mining and Construction, Birmingham, UK
 11/2022: Chair, ISSMGE TC309 Technical Forum of Young Scholars on Data-driven Modelling of Soil Behaviours with Geotechnical Applications, HK

-# __Invited Speakers__
-08/2023, 4th International Symposium on Machine Learning & Big Data in Geoscience, Cork, Ireland
-06/2023: ECCOMAS 7th Young Investigators Conference, Porto, Portugal
-05/2023: 3SR Laboratory, University of Grenoble, France‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬‬
-02/2023: Centre for Smart Infrastructure and Construction, University of Cambridge, UK
-08/2022: Department of Mechanical and Industrial Engineering, Northeastern University, USA
-05/2022: School of Civil Engineering, Hunan University, China
-04/2022: Department of Chemical and Biomolecular Engineering, University of Pennsylvania, USA
-07/2021: The 1st International Symposium on Marine Science and Engineering for Young Scientists and Postgraduates, Guangzhou, China
-12/2020: The 24th Annual Conference of HKSTAM 2020 / The 16th Shanghai – Hong Kong Forum on Mechanics and Its Application, Hong Kong

 # __Service__
 Member of the British Geotechnical Association
 Corresponding member of TC105 Geo-Mechanics from Micro to Macro, ISSMGE